sgoedecke/gatsby-blog/content/blog/animal-call-audio-recognition/index.md

 ![owls](owls.png)

+Edit: [BirdNET](https://github.com/kahst/BirdNET-Analyzer) is an existing solution that will probably meet your needs if it includes your species in its species list.
+You're probably better off using that instead of training your own model, unless you're targeting an unusual species, you need it to be very fast, or you're willing to commit a lot of time to making a large enough dataset that can compete with BirdNET.

 I'm going to try to explain how to do this, assuming an audience that is not a professional programmer but has dabbled a bit with Python, and who has access to a reasonable volume of animal audio (say, a couple of hours).

 ## Setting up your tools and accounts